Appearance

 What appears in the Audit Center

 The Audit Center is designed to show meaningful operational events, not every low-level system log.
+It focuses on events that help a reviewer understand the work, the source, and the next place to inspect.

 Typical events include: